shenwei356/cnote/README.md

 No. Thanks for [golang](http://golang.org) and [goleveldb](https://github.com/syndtr/goleveldb).

+Cnote is **only an executable binary file** without any data or configure files.

 Download
 --------

 [**Recommanded**] To compile with the newest source code, please use [gobuild - Cross-Platform Go Project Compiler](http://gobuild.io/download/github.com/shenwei356/cnote).
 It's simple and fast!

-Download lastest release from [release page](https://github.com/shenwei356/cnote/releases) or from my personal site: [cnoteV1.1.zip](http://blog.shenwei.me/?wpdmact=process&did=Ni5ob3RsaW5r).
+Download lastest release from [release page](https://github.com/shenwei356/cnote/releases).

 Usage